sarveshshingare/bynryapp/README.md

 # BynryApp

-Redesigned the app UI/UX with backend for authentication.
+Redesigned the app UI/UX with backend for authentication which involves validation and exception handling.

 ## Table of Contents